-Fourteen European countries issued a joint statement on 23 December condemning the deployment of Wagner Group to Mali, stressing that their presence will aggravate the human rights situation.
+Fourteen European countries issued a joint statement on 23 December condemning the deployment of the Wagner Group to Mali, stressing that their presence will aggravate the human rights situation.
+In July 2022 the EU sanctioned three al-Qaeda affiliated commanders due to attacks against civilians, MINUSMA and defense and security forces in Burkina Faso.